 NOT RECOMMENDED FOR: Children, teens, casual viewers, fans of good whodunits (this one gives itself away too soon and too obviously).

-The Girl on the Train, directed by Tate Taylor, opens in theaters October 7, 2016.
+The Girl on the Train, directed by Tate Taylor, opened in theaters October 7, 2016; available for home viewing January 17, 2017.
 It runs 112 minutes and stars Emily Blunt, Rebecca Ferguson, Haley Bennett, Justin Theroux, Luke Evans, Allison Janney, Edgar Ramirez, Laura Prepon and Lisa Kudrow.
 Watch the trailer for The Girl on the Train here.

 Shawn McEvoy is the Managing Editor for Crosswalk.com and the co-host of CrosswalkMovies.com's Video Movie Reviews.